-Some of these tips may seem relatively simple but we have seen what happens when movers use them, compared to what happens when they don’t, and we can guarantee every single one of these steps will save you time, effort, stress, and potentially money too.
+The tips below are all relatively simple to follow but we have seen what happens when movers use them, compared to what happens when they don’t; and we can guarantee every single one of these steps will save you time, effort, stress, and potentially money too.

 Let’s take a look:

-Chances are you have a lot of small items that are moving with you (think cutlery, pens, make up etc).
+You’ll no doubt have more than several small items that are moving with you (think cutlery, stationery, make up etc).
 This takes care of itself if you’re hiring removal crates, as all items will be packaged nice and securely with a closed lid.
-However, if you’re doing it the old-fashioned way, you may be tempted to simply throw them in boxes might seem like the next best option.
+However, if you’re doing it the old-fashioned way, you may be tempted to simply throw them in boxes and hope for the best.

-This is a terrible idea as it will lead to things bouncing around in transit risking getting damaged and potentially even flying out of the box entirely and being easily damaged or lost.
-This is without even mentioning the potential damage to other items (I don’t fancy a flat screen TVs chances against a flying box of cutlery).
+However, this is not a good idea as it will lead to items bouncing around in transit risking getting damaged and potentially even flying out of the box entirely.
+This is without even mentioning the potential damage to other items (I don’t fancy the chances of a flat screen TV against a box of flying cutlery).

 Use Soft Items as Protection

-Think of everything soft you own – from clothing to towels and bedding.
-Since all of this stuff is coming with you anyway, why not wrap it around the more fragile items such as plates, glasses, TV and other electricals?
+Think of everything soft you own – from clothing and towels to pillows and bedding.
+Since all this is coming with you anyway, why not wrap it around the more fragile items such as plates, glasses, the TV and other electrical equipment?
 This saves space, negates the need to buy additional protection for these items and reduces the chance of damage all at the same time.

-You can also get creative with using leftover items from the house as protection, such as putting paper plates between your real plates to prevent them scratching against each other, or filling sandwich bags with air to make makeshift packaging bubbles or using clean dusters and cloths as cushioning.
+You can also get creative with using leftover items from your home as protection, such as putting paper plates between your real plates to prevent them scratching against each other, filling sandwich bags with air to make makeshift packaging bubbles or using clean dusters and cloths as cushioning.

 The golden rule is to ensure things are packed tightly enough that they don’t clatter or move around when the container is moved, as this means they’re less likely to collide with each other and cause damage during transit.